Baxter1797/GLMSHack_RestDummy/README.md

 You'll need to have Java installed on your machine, JDK17 or newer.

 ## Installation
-Clone the repository to your local machine.
+Clone the repository to your local machine or download the .jar file directly from GitHub.
-Run the .jar file on your local machine.
+Run the .jar file on your local machine from the command line using the following command: java -jar dummyGLMS.jar.
 This will spin up the service on **`localhost:8080`**.

 ## Usage
 You can make a request in the web browser to test the API response.
 For example: `localhost:8080/EEAPassport`.
 This will return one EEAPassport object.